aosabook/500lines/functionalDB/chapter.md

          e-res (resultify-bind-pair vars-set [] e-pair)]
      (map (partial resultify-av-pair vars-set e-res)  av-map)))
 ````
-This function takes a query result (formated as an index entry with binding pairs), and goes over its contents to detect all the variables and variable values that the user asked for.
+This function takes a query result (structured as an index entry, but with binding pairs), and goes over its contents to detect all the variables and values that the user asked for.
 It does so by breaking this structure and looking at each of it’s binding pairs.

 This is done either directly using the *resultify-bind-pair* function or using another step that breaks the second/third level map into the binding pairs and found at the *resultify-av-pair* function.